-Don't push yourself too hard to reach the figures on this table.
+Do not push yourself too hard to reach the figures on this table.
 It can be very uncomfortable if you overdo it.
 Let it happen naturally as you work through your program.
 Remember, the target is a guide, not a rule, a little above or below is just fine.

-Two final comments: (1) don't be concerned with day to day variations in your pulse rate, being under pressure or not enough sleep can affect it; (2) your pulse rate is a guide, don't become a slave to it.
+Two final comments: (1) do not be concerned with day-to-day variations in your pulse rate, being under pressure or not enough sleep can affect it; (2) your pulse rate is a guide, don't become a slave to it.